 Use lenvatinib as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take lenvatinib at the same time of day.

-- Take as you have been told, even if you feel well.
+- Keep taking lenvatinib as you have been told by your doctor or other health care provider, even if you feel well.

 - Have your urine checked as you have been told by your doctor.